cloudfoundry/diego-notes/proposals/measuring_performance.md

-# Performance Experimentation Plans On Diego [PEPOD]
+# Performance Experimentation Plans On Diego

 **Table of Contents**